lumahealthhq/devops-interview/README.md

 ## Deliverables

-Description on how to install and run the bot
+* Description on how to install and run the slack bot
-Demo slack account where we can test with the cmds
+* A running bot on a slack account where we can test with the cmds below

 ## Bot commands